Skip to main content

 Try It Out ❯

 You can update a customer using the updateCustomer mutation.
 You must know the ID of the customer you want to update.
-In this example, the ID of the customer and the new information that we want to change are passed in as query variables:
+In this example, you pass the customer ID and new information as query variables:

 Update a Customer